 Length: 10 minute read

-Joel recently had the opportunity of sitting down with Lumio creator and founder, Max Gunawan.
-Max talks us through how he navigated launching a new business, from product design right through to creation, publicity and the logistical nightmare of global shipping.
-He gives us his top tips for small business owners and an insight into how to hustle for a feature in the New York Times!
+I recently had the opportunity of sitting down with Lumio creator and founder, Max Gunawan.
+Max talks me through how he navigated launching a new business, from product design right through to creation, publicity and the logistical nightmare of global shipping.
+He gives his top tips for small business owners and an insight into how to hustle for a feature in the New York Times.

 Can you please tell me a bit about Lumio and how you got started?